2026 James Beard Awards

 Which of the James Beard Foundation values does Fox in the Snow align with?

 Community, integrity and respect are at the heart of everything Fox in the Snow does.
-Lauren and Jeff chose its four locations in Italian Village, German Village, historic Dublin and New Albany to weave Fox in the Snow into the fabric of each neighborhood, building relationships with regulars and serving as a welcome space for community connections.
+Lauren and Jeff chose its five locations in Italian Village, German Village, historic Dublin, New Albany and Westerville to weave Fox in the Snow into the fabric of each neighborhood, building relationships with regulars and serving as a welcome space for community connections.

 From the early days of serving 50 people, to now serving over 500,000, owners Jeff and Lauren have stayed true to their small-bakery roots, never sacrificing integrity for growth.
 Every pastry is crafted with hands-on care, avoiding automation or shortcuts — ensuring that every item reflects the same quality and craftsmanship that Fox in the Snow was founded on.